Hooded merganser: Food and feeding

-Reproduction
+Breeding

 Males and females of the hooded merganser form monogamous pairs and they remain together until the female has selected a nesting cavity and completed laying her clutch.
 After that, the male leaves the female to incubate and care for the brood.
 Females will actively seek out cavities in dead trees or artificial nest boxes such as those provided for nesting wood ducks.
 They prefer cavities 4–15 feet off the ground.
 Breeding occurs anytime between the end of February and the end of June, depending on the region.

-The female will lay a clutch of 7-15 eggs but only begins incubation when the last egg has been laid, thereby permitting synchronous hatching.
+The female will lay a clutch of 7–15 eggs but only begins incubation when the last egg has been laid, thereby permitting synchronous hatching.
 All hatchlings are consequently of the same size, which facilitates efficient parental care.
 During incubation, the female may lose anywhere from 8% to 16% of her body weight.

 Like most waterfowl, hooded merganser hatchlings are precocial and usually leave the nest within 24 hours after they hatch; this is about long enough to accommodate synchronous hatching.
 Once they leave the nest, the young are capable of diving and foraging, but remain with the female for warmth and protection.